Bill the Minder: Episode summaries

-The gang are walking along and spot an ice-cream seller.
+The gang is walking and spots an ice-cream seller.
 The king grows more and more annoying in his desire to have one.
-They meet a gentleman and Bill asks him if he will get them one for the king, he agrees and the king gets his ice-cream, but he sucks so powerfully that a spot of chocolate sauce lands on the gentleman's overcoat, causing the gentleman to faint.
+They meet a gentleman and Bill asks him if he will get them one for the king.
+He agrees and the king gets his ice-cream, but he sucks so powerfully that a spot of chocolate sauce lands on the gentleman's overcoat, causing the gentleman to faint.
 Boadicea and Chad both try to remove the stain but fail, so Bill makes a machine to clean the jacket.
-The gentleman is very happy and, as it is getting late, agrees to take the king home.
+The gentleman becomes happy and, as it is getting late, agrees to take the king home.